MasterCloudApps-Projects/shopping-users/README.md

 ### Github actions
 Furthermore, when a push is done on remote branch, github actions jobs will be fired.
 These actions are defined in [.github/workflows](.github/workflows) folder.
-* github-action: defines jobs to execute when a push (or a PR) is done in the branch.
+* ci-cd: defines jobs to execute when a push (or a PR) is done in the branch.
 In this case only exist one job composed of the next steps.
 All the jobs depends o the previous one, so if one of them fails, the project won't be deployed in the PRE environment:
    * eslint: Analyzes source code in the branch, if exists style errors.
    * tests: Run unitary and integration tests in the branch.
    * publish-image: Publish Docker image __tfm-users__ with tag __trunk__ in [Dockerhub](https://hub.docker.com/).